norapic/EDA-shopping-trends-PowerBI-and-python/README.md

 ## PowerBI dashboard
 Simple visuals of powerBI were used, along with filters.
-Example a visual created: an iteractive map displaying the number of customers in each states.
+Example a visual created:

+Iteractive map displaying the number of customers in each states.
 ![alt text](powerBI_map-1.png)